dshongphuc/magic-mouse-js/README.md

 ````

 ### Disable Magicmouse on an element:
 Sometime you just don't want to use Magicmouse on some specific elements?
-The you just need to add `no-cursor` class to that element:
+Then you just need to add `no-cursor` class to that element:
 ````html
 <div class="no-cursor">...</div>
 ````